 Sen. John McCain is the only GOP candidate who believes in the science of global warming and who has proposed specific legislation that mandates a reduction in greenhouse gas (GHG) emissions, especially carbon dioxide.
 That said, a President McCain would not be the climate leader that America and the world requires.

-telling us, the effects of global warming are occurring faster than anyone had thought possible.
+As increasingly desperate climate scientists have been telling us, the effects of global warming are occurring faster than anyone had thought possible.

 The next president must make reducing GHG emissions a central focus of his or her administration if we want to avoid the worst impacts of global warming: catastrophic sea level rise, widespread drought and desertification, and loss of up to 70 percent of all species.